Deep Dungeon: Madō Senki

 Madō Senki is set in the town of Dorl.
 One day, monsters raided the town, stealing both the treasures and Princess Etna's soul.
 Despite the attempts of brave warriors to retrieve her soul, none have been successful.

 In the dungeon, the player is given a command list.
 The player can choose to attack if an enemy is in the vicinity, view allocated items, escape from battle, examine the area for items, and talk if there are people nearby.
 The character's effectiveness in battle is largely determined by numerical values for attacking power (AP), defensive power (AC), and health (HP).
 These values are determined by the character's experience level (LEVEL), which raises after the character's accumulated experience (EX) reaches a certain point.

+Reception

+In Famicom Hisshoubon one reviewer said the game lacked the fun exploration and gathering information elements of Dragon Quest, but had the same deep gameplay.
+The second reviewer said that more hardcore players might complain about the lack of items or variety of spells or fun characters, they recommend it for beginners new to the genre.

+In Famicom Tsūshin two reviewers compared it to Wizardry with one saying that it was a miniature version of that game and another saying "for better and worse", the games were similar.
+While one reviewer said it lacked originality and another said the game felt a bit empty another said its a game players would not get bored of.
+One reviewer complimented the extra features such as being able to turn off the games music allowing them to play after hours.